epfl-ada/ada-2024-project-databrewers/index.md

   <img src="{{ site.baseurl }}/src/images/sentiment_analysis.png" alt="Sentiment Analysis WordCloud" width="800">
 </figure>

 Certain words and phrases seem to appear a lot for beers that get high marks.
 Words like **"full bodied"** **"dark chocolate"** and **"roasted malts"** popped up frequently in positive reviews.
-It highlights beer caractectistics that consumers appreciate.
+It highlights beer charactectistics that consumers appreciate.

 There were also words that kept appearing in negative reviews.
 For instance, phrases like **"light bodied"** and **"yellow color"** seemed to show up more often when beers weren’t getting high marks.
 These terms seemed to be tied to beers that reviewers weren’t as impressed by.